Showing posts with label 2015. Show all posts

 Stop the press!

-First impressions are pretty good with cartoon visuals and cute sprites roaming about - just look at those chickens!!
-However, it's push-scrolling which is a severe shame because the game's mechanics demand proper scrolling.
+First impressions are good with cartoon visuals and cute sprites roaming about - just look at those chickens!!
+However, it's push-scrolling which is a severe shame because the game's mechanics demand scrolling.
 Well, it is unfinished so I shouldn't complain too much and the push technique is fast and zippy...

 Update: during a game press CTRL and type: otrebla.
 Thanks to Luca Stradiotto!!